Visiting Las Vegas on a budget? Check out these free things to do!

 Fremont Street Las Vegas NV 89101, map | Hours: Every hour on the hour from dusk to midnight

-Just a few miles from the strip is a strip of old vegas on Fremont Street that they’ve turned into a great area to walk around.
-One of the attractions there is the Fremont Experience where they have a lit canopy overhead with nightly light shows.
+Just a few miles from the strip is a strip of old Vegas on Fremont Street that they’ve turned into a great area to walk around.
+One of the attractions there is the Fremont Experience, a lit canopy overhead with nightly light shows.
 There are 12.5 million lights up there!

-Local Tip: They recently redid the ceiling and the screens are so much brighter and clearer now!
+Local Tip: They recently redid the ceiling, and the screens are brighter than ever!

 See More: Fremont Experience Las Vegas

 Amidst all the flashing lights and noise of Vegas is a small piece of paradise.
-Check out the flamingo, exotic birds, fish, and turtles at Flamingo Hotel & Casino.
+Check out the flamingos, exotic birds, fish, and turtles at Flamingo Hotel & Casino.

 3205 Nevada 159 Las Vegas NV 89161, map | Hours: Dawn til Dusk